Christopher Simmons

 He has performed regularly at various Toronto venues such as; Home Smith Bar, Musideum, Gallery 345, The Pilot, Jazz Bistro, Array Music etc. On October 10th, 2017; the Centennial of pianist/composer Thelonious Monk's birth, his quartet performed a tribute by paying homage to Monk at the Jazz Bistro, Toronto.

-Christopher continues to volunteer his time, and is very honoured to be an adjudicator for MusiCounts, which is Canada's premier music education charity, affiliated with CARAS and the JUNO Awards.
+Christopher is very honored to be an adjudicator for the ‘Band Aid Program’ with MusiCounts, which is Canada's premier music education charity, affiliated with CARAS and the JUNO Awards.
 MusiCounts celebrates musical excellence and puts musical instruments into the hands of kids that need them the most, while striving to see that all children and youth across Canada have access to music education.

-He also is the administrator for the group "Late Great Jazz Pianists" on Facebook; which is dedicated to pianists of the 20th century who are no longer with us.
-In recognition of their legacy, the group pays homage by posting articles, biographies, birthdates, interviews, memorials, obituaries, photos, recordings, reviews, transcriptions, and videos.
+As a passionate jazz historian, Christopher is also is the administrator for the group "Late Great Jazz Pianists" on Facebook; which is dedicated to pianists of the 20th century who are no longer with us.
+In recognition of their legacy, the group pays homage by posting articles, biographies, birthdates, broadcasts, interviews, memorials, obituaries, photos, recordings, reviews, transcriptions, and videos.
 The primary focus is in relation to pianists who contributed in improvisation as well as performance and/or composition.